 Agriculture plays a dominant role in the Yuma County economy.
-The value of crops, livestock, fruits and vegetables produced on Yuma County farms and ranches was over $633 million in 1996.
-Crops accounted for 84%, while livestock products was 16%.
+The value of crops, livestock, fruits and vegetables produced on Yuma County farms and ranches is an estimated $2.5 billion a year (2013 University of Arizona study).

 Military bases contribute substantially to the local economy with the Marine Corps Air Station and Yuma Proving Grounds located in the county.

 Tourism to Yuma County generates an estimated gross revenue of over $380 million per year.
 New and exciting light industry increases Yuma's diversification.